billynewport/datasurface/ROADMAP.md

 This DataPlatform will generate a bicep definition of the total pipeline for an Ecosystem which can then be used to maintain the data pipelines for the ecosystem on Azure.
 Periodically, the operation team can generate another bicep definition of the Ecosystem and then push this against the current infrastructure.
 Once the current infrastructure has been updated to match the new bicep definition then another revision can be pushed.

-## Phase 2: Private Compute Batch Support
+## Phase 2: Private Compute Batch Support using Kafka Connect/Confluent (IN PROGRESS)

-This will be a batch data platform that can run on private compute.
+This will be a batch/streaming data platform that can run on private compute or the cloud using Confluent.

 ## Phase 3: Federated Data platform support